open-dxp/data-hub-bundle/doc/10_GraphQL/README.md

 ## Hands-On-Testing Using GraphiQL Explorer
-[GraphiQL explorer](https://github.com/graphql/graphiql/tree/main/packages/graphiql#readme) can be opened for an endpoint in an iframe within Pimcore or as an additional browser tab.
+[GraphiQL explorer](https://github.com/graphql/graphiql/tree/main/packages/graphiql#readme) can be opened for an endpoint in an iframe within OpenDxp or as an additional browser tab.

 <div class="image-as-lightbox"></div>